whatsinport

 Sightseeing in the city:

-By Tram (Street car): ¥100 per ride, regardless of distance.
-'One day pass ticket' available for ¥500.(sold at the information)
+By Tram (Street car): ¥120 per ride, regardless of distance.
+'One day pass ticket' available for ¥500.(sold at the information desk at the terminal)

 If you do not speak Japanese, or your destination is not a well known place, it is recommended to give your driver the precise address of your destination on a piece of paper or, even better, point it out on a map, since the Japanese address system can be confusing even to local taxi drivers.